rahmlab/script-bundle/README.md

 A collection of useful scripts.

 ## Installation
 Download the entire bundle and extract the zip file as it is in your bin folder in Vera.
-You may have to make them excecutable with
+You may have to make all scripts excecutable with

 	chmod u+x [script]